-The project is now led by the SKA Organisation, a not-for-profit company.
-The organisation was established in December 2011 to formalise relationships between the international partners and centralise the leadership of the project.
+From 2011, the project was led by the SKA Organisation, a not-for-profit company.
+The organisation was established to formalise relationships between the international partners and centralise the leadership of the project.

-The Office of the SKA Organisation is growing rapidly and in November 2012 the office, previously based at the University of Manchester in the centre of the city, relocated to a new building at the world famous Jodrell Bank Observatory in Cheshire, UK.
+In November 2012 the SKA Organisation office, previously based at the University of Manchester in the centre of the city, relocated to a new building at the world famous Jodrell Bank Observatory in Cheshire, UK.

 In 2021, the SKA Observatory came into being, established by a multilateral treaty.
 Read more about the SKAO here.